shellbro/clojure/README.md

 2020
 ```

-Note that when using `repl` function `:deps` level is already in place.
+Note that when using `repl` function `:deps` level is already in place for user
+convenience.